Runhappy: 2016: Four-Year-Old Season

 On February 28, Runhappy returned to training, following a two-month break at a farm in Texas.
 He was initially targeting the Grade II Churchill Downs Stakes, but slight bruising on his right hind heel delayed his return to the races by a few weeks.
 He remained in light training with a protective bar shoe covering his bruised heel.
 On March 31, McIngvale announced that Runhappy would be pointed to the Grade I Metropolitan Mile.
 However, Runhappy's hoof bruise continued to limit his training into April, making it uncertain whether he would race.
 On April 13, Wohlers stated: "He galloped for us Sunday, and when we asked him to gallop again Monday, he kind of looked like he didn't want to, so we didn't push it.
 We'll just jog him until the end of the month and see where we are with him then."
 On June 11, Runhappy was diagnosed with a bone bruise on his right front cannon bone, putting him on the sidelines for 60 days.
 He returned to racing on October 1 in the Ack Ack Handicap at Churchill Downs, where he finished fourth.
 He then was sent to California for the 2016 Breeders' Cup, where he was entered in the Dirt Mile.
 Though he gained an initial lead in the race, he began to fade by the 3/4 pole and finished eighth out of nine horses.
+This would be his final start.
 Although McIngvale had paid $1 million to purchase a slot in the inaugural running of the Pegasus World Cup in January 2017, after the Breeders' Cup, he decided to retire Runhappy, who was sent to stand at stud at Claiborne Farm with an initial stud fee of $25,000.

 Stud career

+In 2023 Runhappy stood at Claiborne Farm for $15,000.
+On November 16, he stepped into the historic stall at Claiborne Farm which has housed other champion horses.
+The first stall on the left in the first barn has typically been reserved for other champions, such as Bold Ruler, Easy Goer, and Unbridled.
+Secretariat made his appearance there on November 12, 1973.

+After standing for six years in the US, Runhappy had sired 241 winners and compiled progeny earnings in excess of $28 million he was sold to continue his stud career in South Korea.